 Annual examinations: We recommend yearly examinations on all pets.
 This will include a full physical exam and usually vaccinations.
-Dr. Mike Cocke, Dr. Scott Sullivan or Dr. Sarah Guengerich will check the health of your pet from head to tail.
+Dr. Mike Cocke, Dr. Scott Sullivan, Dr. Sarah Guengerich or Dr. Courtney Balaun will check the health of your pet from head to tail.

 Sick pets: Our clinic has the diagnostic tools to run bloodwork, perform radiographs and ultrasounds.
 In some circumstances, a doctor will refer you to a specialist who has advanced expertise in areas such as internal medicine or surgery.
 Please call for an appointment if your pet is sick.